raymond-young/Slack-Bot/README.md

 # Slack-Plugin
 Slack plugin that was started whilst interning at Orion Health

-`start.sh` should run the docker-compose, which should in turn download all the dependencies required.
+Navigating to the project directory and running `./start.sh` should run the `docker-compose` file, which should in turn download all the dependencies required.

+The script should also start a Zookeeper and Kafka server in sequence.

 # Testing
 Currently runs on `localhost:8081` ok.